markitj42/Java-BE-FE-technical-setup/README.md

 - WebDriver Configuration: By default, the project is set to use the Chrome WebDriver for frontend testing.
 If you prefer to use Firefox, modify the WebDriver setup in the `BaseTest` class.

-- TestNG Configuration: TestNG configuration settings such as parallel execution, thread count, and report generation can be modified in the `testng.xml` file.

 ## Contributions

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.